lavalink-devs/youtube-source/README.md

     allowDirectVideoIds: true # Whether just video IDs can match.
 If false, only complete URLs will be loaded.
     allowDirectPlaylistIds: true # Whether just playlist IDs can match.
 If false, only complete URLs will be loaded.
     # The clients to use for track loading.
 See below for a list of valid clients.
-    # Clients are queried in the order they are given (left-to-right)
+    # Clients are queried in the order they are given (so the first client is queried first and so on...)
     clients:
       - MUSIC
       - ANDROID